Additivity, subadditivity and linearity: automatic continuity and quantifier weakening

 2. With $C$ the standard Cantor set, consider its translate $T:=C- \frac{1}{2},$ which is symmetric.
-As $C+C=[0,2],$ $T+T=[-1,1],$ as in Proposition 11.
-So, assuming the Axiom of Choice \textrm{AC}, a Hamel basis $ H$ may be selected in $T$ and $H$ is non-dense as $C$ and $T$ are.
+It is a spanning set as $C+C=[0,2],$ $ T+T=[-1,1],$ as in Proposition 10; so, assuming the Axiom of Choice \textrm{ AC}, a Hamel basis $H$ may also be selected in $T,$ and $H$ is non-dense as $ C$ and $T$ are.
 So a (nowhere dense) shift-symmetric Cantor set, such as $T,$ would suffice to test for local boundedness.
 Though density is not explicitly mentioned, it remains present implicitly as $T,$ being uncountable, contains incommensurables.

 3. In view of the Jones-Kominek theorems above, the question arises as to whether a subadditive $S$ with $S|T$ right-continuous on an analytic spanning set $T$ is right-continuous on a dense set.
 Note that $S:= \mathbf{1}_{\mathbb{R}\backslash \mathbb{Q}}$ is continuous on the (analytic) spanning set $T:=\mathbb{R}\backslash \mathbb{Q}$, yet $S$ is not continuous.